 Canada’s multi-family apartment sector is the strongest it’s ever been.
 Across the country, apartment buildings are full, vacancy rates have dropped to record lows, and rental rates have climbed to all-time-highs.
 This is thanks to a variety of factors and fundamentals, including a steadily growing population, rising homeownership costs, and a shortage of affordable rental supply.
 This bodes well for those invested in Canada’s rental segment; investing in apartment buildings and other multi-family dwellings is a sound way to generate consistent cash flow and stable appreciation while avoiding the high level of volatility associated with other investment avenues.

 Canada’s rental market is a reflection of several decades-worth of socioeconomic factors.
-In this article, I explore the factors that have driven the multi-family rental segment to what it is today.
+This article explores the factors that have driven the multi-family rental segment to what it is today.

 The Financialization of Canadian Housing